Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Numerical Results of Matching Model

 \subsection{Numerical Parameters}

-We apply our model to the frictionless labor market and present numerical simulations to illustrate its practical relevance.
+We apply our model to the frictionless labor market and present numerical simulations.
 A detailed discussion of the model’s application and the economic interpretation of its parameters is provided in \Cref{sec. applications}.
 The market consists of job seekers (type-$\bA$) and hiring managers of firms (type-$\bB$).
-Below, we summarize the parameter configuration used in the simulations: \begin{itemize} \item The time horizon is set to $T=1$ year;
+Below, we summarize the parameter configuration used in the simulations: \begin{enumerate}[(1).] \item The time horizon is set to $T=1$ year;

-\item The intensities of the Poisson processes are $\lambda_\bA =20$ and $\lambda_\bB =26$, representing the meeting rates of job seekers and hiring managers, respectively.
-Interpreted as per-agent contact rates, the expected time between meetings is $1/\lambda_\bA\approx 2.6$ weeks for job seekers and $1/\lambda_\bB\approx 2.0$ weeks for hiring managers, i.e., roughly biweekly;
+\item The intensities of the Poisson processes are $\lambda_\bA =20$ and $\lambda_\bB =26$, representing the meeting rates of hiring managers and job seekers, respectively;

 \item The discount rate is $\rho=0.04$.
 The $30$-year continuous-time annuity factor is $\frac{1-e^{-30 \rho}}{\rho} \approx 17.47$;